 Going on to be a student at Exeter College, he took a BTEC Level 3 in Sport & Exercise Science, having been supported in his rugby aspirations by his mum Sarah and dad John.
 Richard said: “He [dad John] coached me from a young age and his raw enthusiasm for the game rubbed off on me.”

-His best experiences in the game were the U18 International Series in Wales in April 2017, together with his debut for the national U17 team in France in front of a crowd of 4,000 and winning the AASE League title last year.
+His best experiences in the game were the U18 International Series in Wales in April 2017, together with his debut for the national U17 team in France in front of a crowd of 4,000 and winning the AASE League title in 2018.